How is Zeffy free?

 1. Google

 Among its many philanthropic initiatives, Google's matched employee donations are notable.
-Google matches up to $10,000 in donations per employee every year.
+Google matches up to $10,000 in employee donations per employee every year.

 Mission Affinity